droidocz/droidocs-web/content/android-fragments/android-fragments-and-animation.md

 title: Android Fragments and animation
 ---

+## Context

+How should you implement the sort of sliding that for example the Honeycomb Gmail client uses?

+Can `TransactionManager` handle this automatically by adding and removing the Fragments, it's kind of difficult to test this due to the emulator being a slideshow :)

+---

 To animate the transition between fragments, or to animate the process of showing or hiding a fragment you use the `Fragment Manager` to create a `Fragment Transaction`.